-This Air fryer Shrimp is juicy, succulent, perfectly seasoned with simple pantry spices and ready in under 10 minutes.
-Perfect to be made into tacos, bowls, salads or quesadillas.
+This Air Fryer Mexican Shrimp without breading is juicy, succulent, perfectly seasoned with simple pantry spices and ready in under 10 minutes.
+It is perfect to be made into tacos, bowls, salads, quesadillas, and more!

 Jump to: